📌 Update — April 20, 2026

-ADA Title II compliance timelines are now set for state and local governments and their vendors.
+ADA Title II compliance deadlines are now set for state and local governments and their vendors.

-The Department of Justice's 2024 final rule on web and mobile app accessibility is now in effect.
-State and local governments across the United States now face clear deadlines to make their digital services accessible to people with disabilities.
-Whether you're managing a city website, overseeing a school district's digital presence, or providing services to public entities, you now have firm dates and a single standard to meet.
+The Department of Justice's 2024 final rule on web and mobile app accessibility is in effect, and the compliance dates were extended by one year in April 2026.
+State and local governments across the United States now have firm dates and a single standard to meet.

 Mark your calendar—Title II timelines: